termon/placement-handbook/src/pages/on-placement.md

 ### Role Not as Advertised

 Sometimes the actual role given to the student may vary from that advertised in the original job specification.
 Students need to also realise that a company requires its employees to be flexible (one of the competencies) and carry out duties as required by the company at that time.
-If the change in duties Students should discuss this with the supervisor in the first instance and request work more aligned with what was originally advertised.
+However, if the change in duties is such that the student longer has an opportunity to carry out any of the work originally advertised, then the student should discuss this with the industrial supervisor in the first instance and then with the academic supervisor, to request work more aligned with what was originally advertised.

 ### Poor Performance